 Why: The spirit of the Norwegian outdoors truly comes alive here, especially in the winter.

-A former farmhouse turned boutique mountain lodge, the Herangtunet is the perfect place to test your mettle against the lifestyle of the Norden.
+A former farmhouse turned boutique mountain lodge, Herangtunet is the perfect place to test your mettle against the lifestyle of the Norden.
 While your digs will be quite plush – guests can choose between a themed room, luxury suite, or a fully furnished apartment – those who crave adventure might end up spending their days snowshoeing, ice fishing, or hiking in the nearby Jotunheimen National Park.

 Juvet Landscape Hotel